 Sedation Using Laughing Gas / Patient Management

-Nitrous Oxide – Dr. Singer may recommend nitrous oxide (more commonly known as “laughing gas”) for children who exhibit particular signs of nervousness or anxiety.
+Nitrous Oxide – Dr. Bobby may recommend nitrous oxide (more commonly known as “laughing gas”) for children who exhibit particular signs of nervousness or anxiety.
 Nitrous oxide is delivered via a mask, which is placed over the child’s nose.
 Nitrous oxide is always combined with oxygen – meaning that the child can comfortably breathe in through the nose and out through the mouth.